SPSF History & Research

 A Brief History of the Development of SPSF

-Many of the Strong People Strong Families (SPSF) resources are housed in the Family Centre.
+Some of the Strong People Strong Families (SPSF) resources are housed in the Safe Space Resource Page.

-SPSF places a premium on being engaging, positive and simply written.
-But SPSF did not start out with this focus.
+SPSF places a premium on being engaging, positive, and simply written.
+However, this was not its original focus.

-Offering recommendations from the beginning of the project was Dr. Ludlow Burke MBBS (London), MRCP (Edinburgh) DCH (England) M.A.C.P. who had also completed a diploma course in Child Health in England.
+From the beginning of the project, valuable guidance was provided by Dr. Ludlow Burke, MBBS (London), MRCP (Edinburgh), DCH (England), M.A.C.P., who also completed a diploma in Child Health in England.
 A vital advisor to SPSF, he is of blessed memory.

 Dr. Ludlow Burke offered advice from the beginning of the project.